Hamburger Cross Icon

 Jira Collector

-Extract Jira ticket references from pull request titles and validate them against the Jira REST API.
+Extract Jira ticket references from pull request titles and descriptions and validate them against the Jira REST API.

 Overview

-This collector parses PR titles for Jira ticket IDs (e.g. [ABC-123] Fix bug), validates the ticket against the Jira REST API, and writes normalized ticket data to .vcs.pr.ticket and native Jira data to .vcs.pr.ticket.native.jira.
+This collector finds Jira ticket references in the PR title and description (e.g. [ABC-123] Fix bug, or Fixes ABC-123 in the body), validates them against the Jira REST API and keeps the best one that exists, and writes normalized ticket data to .vcs.pr.ticket and native Jira data to .vcs.pr.ticket.native.jira.
 It also detects ticket reuse across PRs by querying the Lunar SQL database.

 The normalized .vcs.pr.ticket paths match the Linear collector's shape, so the shared ticket policy works regardless of which issue tracker provided the data.